Within arts, cats can have a symbolic meaning, and depending on the period of time, that meaning may vary. Their nocturnal habits gave them a...

 An affectionate cat is easy to spot since he usually likes to purr.
 The Manets admired the talent of French artist, Pierre-Auguste Renoir (1841–1919).
 Consequently they convinced him to paint a portrait of Julie Manet.
 She was the daughter of artist Berthe Morisot and Eugene Manet, a younger brother of Edouard Manet.

-In the eighteenth century, the cat was seen as a malicious symbol of seduction, however, in the following century, this attitude began to change.
+In the 18th century, the cat was seen as a malicious symbol of seduction, however, in the following century, this attitude began to change.
 This cute creature became the companion of young women, who loved to cuddle it, receiving affection in return.

 Renoir highlighted this aspect, keeping with his soft and sensuous style of painting.
 Although Julie holds an ordinary tabby, there is a direct, intense, and emotional relationship between them.
 The presence of the cat in the painting also emphasizes Renoir’s sensitivity to his young model.